Guidelines for posting questions to the LAMMPS forum

-- Search the mailing list archives, either here or on
+- Search the forum and mailing list archives here

-SourceForge, since your question may have come up previously.
-You can
+since your question may have come up previously.
+There is an "Advanced

 - Put some descriptive text in the subject line.
 This helps people who

 - State what version of LAMMPS you are using, which is a date.
-If you
+LAMMPS

 Note that if you are using a old version and your problem is something

 that many users would run into, like a bug with input or output, then